-You are strongly advised not to come to campus to help us ensure the safety of our campus community and of you.
+You are strongly advised not to come to campus unless you are registered for an official tour or other program to help ensure the safety of our campus community and of you.
 Please consider one of our virtual options instead.
-Western's campus is currently open to the public, however many buildings and offices are closed to the public in an effort to practice social distancing and slow the spread of COVID-19.
-You can view the latest campus updates, including building closures here.
+Western's campus is currently open to the public.

 Western’s application process is test optional.
 You are not required to submit test scores to apply for admission.
 If you choose to submit scores, we will consider them as part of our holistic review process of all application material.
 Material we review includes your transcripts, activities resume, essay, and personal statements.